 Finally, the court of appeal agreed that narrowing the class definition or creating a subclass was inappropriate because there was no basis on which it could be determined which class members' loans were owned by defendants and which were only serviced by them.
 Thus, wholesale decertification was proper.

 Takeaways

-The 2nd Circuit's ruling reaffirms that defendants can obtain decertification of a class action not only leading up to trial, but even after a jury verdict in favor of the class.
-The decision emphasizes the importance of pre-trial and trial strategy focused not only on attacking the class plaintiffs' claims on the merits, but also on challenging the evidence in support of the Rule 23 requirements for class certification.
+The Second Circuit's ruling reaffirms that defendants can obtain decertification of a class action not only leading up to trial, but even after a jury verdict in favor of the class.